JQLab/Wide-range-Single-electron-Quantum-Magnetic-Sensing/README.md

-# Two-Stage Optimization for Wide-Range Quantum Magnetic Sensing
+# A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing

 This repository contains the implementation of the paper: